 You’ve probably got a main route through your garden – to the shed, for example.
 If this route involves walking on grass, things can get messy in winter when the ground is wet.
 If you don’t already have one, now’s a good time to lay a path to protect your lawn, keep things looking neat, and limit the amount of mud that’s trampled into the house.

 Without the brightly coloured flowers that flourish in spring and summer, your garden might be a little drab.
 A simple way to perk things up without spending a fortune is to add in some winter bedding plants.
-These work particularly well in containers; make sure you position them where you can see them from indoors for maximum enjoyment.
-For longer-term winter interest, add perennial winter flowering plants such as hellebores, snowdrops and cyclamen.
+These work particularly well as winter plants for pots, or plants for winter hanging baskets; make sure you position them where you can see them from indoors for maximum enjoyment.
+For longer-term winter interest, add perennial winter flowering plants such as hellebores, snowdrops and cyclamen to your hanging flower baskets and pots.

 Another clever trick to add colour to the garden in winter is to introduce plant pots or garden furniture in bright colours.